enso-org/enso-archive/doc/design/engine/engine-services.md

 - **Visibility:** Whether the method should be used by the public or is an internal / implementation detail ('Public' or 'Private').

-They must also contain separate sections specifying their parameters, result, and any errors that may occur.
+They must also contain separate sections specifying their parameters, result (if it has one), and any errors that may occur.
 These specifications should be either in typescript or flatbuffers syntax, depending on the connection on which the message occurs.

 The capability specifications must include the following fields, as well as a section 'Enables' stating which protocol messages are gated by the capability.